alex00pep/homelab/portainer-server/README.md

-# Pi-Hole + Unbound - 1 Container
+# Portainer and Traefik - 2 Container

 ## Description

-This Docker deployment runs both Pi-Hole and Unbound in a single container.
+This Docker deployment runs both Portainer and Traefik in two individual ontainers.

-The base image for the container is the [official Pi-Hole container](https://hub.docker.com/r/pihole/pihole), with an extra build step added to install the Unbound resolver directly into to the container based on [instructions provided directly by the Pi-Hole team](https://docs.pi-hole.net/guides/unbound/).

 ## Usage